sgenius/hammerspace-cards/README.md

 The last player with remaining HP wins.

 Alternately, the player with the most HP after a certain time or a set number of turns wins.

+### Optional: Traits (for more experienced players)

+To play with traits, shuffle the included "trait" cards at the beginning of the game, putting the pile face down in the table.

+Each player then takes three traits and discards two.

+The remaining trait card is put face up in front of them.
+The abilities in the chosen card can be used by that player during the whole game.

+If a trait can, but is not used by a player, and the moment to use it has passed (eg. her/his turn is over), s/he has lost that chance to use the trait.

 **See also:** [Special Cases](special-cases.md) (warning: spoilers!)